 3) Bluish Smoke

 Secondly, there is a leakage in the intake valve (s).
-The valve seal may have been perforated or worn does oil passes through the valve stem and mixed with air and fuel.
+The valve seal may have been perforated or worn thus, oil passes through the valve stem and mixes with air and fuel.

 If you have addressed the causes you’ve found as you were led and guided by the symptoms, I am sure you have not only saved the crankshaft but also the possibility of an engine overhaul.